vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 ![PR](images/image5.png)

-To application, this partitioned structure is invisible.
+To the application, this partitioned structure is invisible.
 The region appears as a single logical dataset, accessible in full from any member even if that member stores only part of the data locally.
 For each server where the region is defined, you can configure how much memory it uses.
 A server can also host the region with no local data, acting purely as a read/write proxy.

 A single cluster can host multiple partitioned regions, and servers can host multiple regions simultaneously.
 Partitioned and replicated regions can also coexist in the same cluster.